Asymptotics of spherical dynamos exhibiting a small-scale MAC balance: Conclusion

 The dynamo cases exhibit a MAC force balance for sufficiently large values of $Pm$, with the Coriolis force, pressure force, buoyancy force, and Lorentz force entering at leading order.
-The Lorentz force was observed to follow a stronger scaling with the Ekman number than the Coriolis force and buoyancy force.
+This large-scale balance has been observed in other direct numerical simulations that managed to perform a limited number of simulations at lower $Ek$ and $Pm$ than our model suite \citep{nS17, yL25}.
+In our simulations, the Lorentz force was observed to follow a stronger scaling with the Ekman number than the Coriolis force and buoyancy force.
 This finding suggests that either the Lorentz force becomes asymptotically larger than the Coriolis force as the Ekman number is decreased, in which case the Lorentz force would have to be balanced by the pressure gradient force, or that the scaling must change at smaller Ekman number beyond the current reach of simulations.
 The buoyancy force is found to be approximately the same order as the Coriolis force as $\Rat$ is increased, which, when combined with the approximately constant fluctuating temperature, leads to a simple relation for the Reynolds number.
 Notably, this scaling relationship, $Re_c \sim Ra Ek/Pr$, is equivalent to that derived from the CIA balance \citep[e.g.][]{jmA20}, despite the fact that the balances used to derive the relationship occur at different asymptotic orders.
 The order unity temperature fluctuation in the dynamos implies that the buoyancy force is the same asymptotic order as the Coriolis force whereas the buoyancy force for the non-magnetic cases is asymptotically smaller than the Coriolis force; this asymptotic difference in buoyancy force is the most notable difference between the dynamo and non-magnetic cases.
 We have argued that this difference in asymptotic order likely arises from the ohmic dissipation term in the dissipation equation.